Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce RTX 3050 should in theory perform just a bit faster than the Geforce GTX 670 overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce RTX 3050 should theoretically be a bit better than the Geforce GTX 670 in general. (explain)

-Texel RateThe GeForce RTX 3050 should be a lot (about 21%) more effective at AF than the Geforce GTX 670. (explain)
+Texel RateThe GeForce RTX 3050 should be a lot (approximately 21%) better at texture filtering than the Geforce GTX 670. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison